 - They go out of their way to help.
 Superman, the Man of Steel, didn’t just fly around saving the world.
 He helped kittens out of trees, blew holes in mountains for passageways and saved grannies from having to walk across the street.
 No job was too big, or too small for his personal attention.
 The same can be said for the employees of American and United Airlines, Trader Joe’s and many others.

 For the man racing to meet flights, what the employees did was no small thing.
-For the elderly gentleman who couldn’t leave his home, what Trader Joe’s did was fantastic.
+What about the elderly gentleman who couldn’t leave his home, what Trader Joe’s did was fantastic.
 For the family at the Ritz-Carlton, the chef and his mother-in-law did something unexpected, caring and awesome.
 These businesses became heroes to their customers, and their customers became fans for life.

 TRUE CUSTOMER SERVICE…